DicksonWaf/calendar-project/index.md

 My aim in this project was to track how I spent time during the ~2 week period I recorded my activities.
 I split my daily activities into 5
-categories: 1.Sleep- All the time spent sleeping 2.
-TV/laptop - Includes
+categories: 1.
+Sleep- All the time spent sleeping 2.
+TV/laptop -
-all the time I spent watching TV and using my laptop for entertainment.
+Includes all the time I spent watching TV and using my laptop for entertainment.

-3. Phone - includes periods when I used my phone either for social media or internet browsing.
-4. Studying - All the time I spent studying.
-5.
+1. Phone - includes periods when I used my phone either for social media or internet browsing.
+2. Studying - All the time I spent studying.
-Social Activities - Times I was involved in physical interactions/outdoor activities with friends.
+3. Social Activities - Times I was involved in physical interactions/outdoor activities with friends.

 Data Collection
 ===============